girishk14/decision_tree/README.md

 The control files for the 6 specified datasets have already been generated.
 You may need to make a new control file for testing on new datasets.
 JSON format is used so that we can define additional parsing parameters in future.

 This is the sample control file for the Iris Dataset:

+NOTE: ALL THE FOLLOWING ARE MANDATORY METADATA INFORMATION REQUIRED

 {
  "attr_types": [   //The sequence of attributes is assumed to be same as that in the raw input